 Action # Title Description Total Funds Contributing 7.1 Providing additional supports and resources to the base program.
-Stockton Unified School District team will continue to collaborate to support identified schools through the following strategies: ~ Collaborating with the Division of Instruction to provide further guidance on best practices to support the improvement of student outcomes in ELA, Math, Graduation, College/Career Readiness, and Suspension Rate; ~ Convening regular check-ins with the schools, their Communities of Schools, and the Regions, including a mid-year check-in following the release of the California School Dashboard; and ~ Providing updated guidance for identified schools as it is released by the California Department of Education.
-Funds for this action are supporting Goal 7, Actions 1, 2, 3, and 4.
-State Priorities: 4, 5 Metrics: (4A, 5E) \$1,650,905.00 No 7.2 School-Level Strategies to Address Identified Indicators Alexander Hamilton Elementary, El Dorado Elementary, Pulliam Elementary - Consecutive Low Performance English Language Arts (ELA) ~ Use of Renaissance STAR Reading assessment to monitor student progress and proficiency on literacy standards, assessment is administered, at minimum, three times a year. ~ Assess student reading levels through online assessment platforms; IXL and Reading Inventory. ~ Use student assessment data within ELA content standards to plan instruction during District planning days and plan with other teachers for student needs.
-Mathematics \$0.00 No
+Stockton Unified School District team will continue to collaborate to support identified schools through the following strategies: ~ Collaborating with the Division of Instruction to provide further guidance on best practices to support the improvement of student outcomes in ELA, Math, Graduation, College/Career Readiness, and Suspension Rate; ~ Convening regular check-ins with the schools, their Communities of Schools, and the Regions, including a mid-year check-in following the release of the California School Dashboard; and ~ Providing updated guidance for identified schools as it is released by the California Department of Education. \$1,650,905.00 No 7.2 School-Level Strategies to Address Identified Indicators Alexander Hamilton Elementary, El Dorado Elementary, Pulliam Elementary - Consecutive Low Performance English Language Arts (ELA) ~ Use of Renaissance STAR Reading assessment to monitor student progress and proficiency on literacy standards, assessment is administered, at minimum, three times a year. ~ Assess student reading levels through online assessment platforms; IXL and Reading Inventory. ~ Use student assessment data within ELA content standards to plan instruction during District planning days and plan with other teachers for student needs. \$0.00 No

-Action # Title Description Total Funds Contributing ~ Use of Renaissance STAR Math assessment to monitor student progress and proficiency on math standards.
+Action # Title Description Total Funds Contributing Mathematics ~ Use of Renaissance STAR Math assessment to monitor student progress and proficiency on math standards.
 Assessment is administered, at minimum, three times a year. ~ Provide afterschool tutoring opportunities for students.
 Stockton High and Jane Frederick High - Consecutive Low Graduation Rate Graduation Rate ~ Students receive and review an Individual Graduation Plan (IGP) to monitor student progress towards on-track graduation. ~ Continue to recognize improved student attendance through the use of certificates. ~ Provide afterschool tutoring three days a week. ~ Continue to implement academic progress and graduation year meetings with students and parents.
-Funds for this action are included in Goal 7, Action 1.
-State Priorities: 4 Metrics: 4A 7.3 Engaging families and community partners This can include things like providing families with information about the school, opportunities to volunteer, and a voice in decision-making.
-Funds for this action are included in Goal 7, Action 1. \$0.00 No

-Action # Title Description Total Funds Contributing 7.4 Monitoring progress and making adjustments This can include things like collecting data on student progress, identifying areas where improvement is needed, and making changes to the plan as needed.
-Funds for this action are included in Goal 7, Action 1 \$0.00 No
+7.3 Engaging families and community partners This can include things like providing families with information about the school, opportunities to volunteer, and a voice in decision-making. \$0.00 No 7.4 Monitoring progress and making adjustments This can include things like collecting data on student progress, identifying areas where improvement is needed, and making changes to the plan as needed. \$0.00 No